ZenwayProjects/GestionAgro/README.md

-# My Spring Boot Project
+# GestionAgro Springboot and Reactjs project
 GestionAgro is a Spring Boot application designed to streamline agricultural management processes.
 It offers features such as user authentication, user roles and permissions, and CRUD operations for managing agricultural data.

 ## Requirements